 - Carry some extra cash that will last throughout the treks.
 Since there are no ATM services in the mountains, it is better to prepare beforehand.

 - If you are a beginner, I recommend hiring a porter or a guide.

 Traveling with a trusty guide

-Although traveling with a trekking guide can cost you more, but you will have a much relaxed and comfortable trek.
-We know that Annapurna Circuit Trekking is an adrenaline rush but it is also difficult and risky.
+Although traveling with a trekking guide can cost you more, you will have a more relaxed and comfortable trek.
+We know that Annapurna Circuit Trekking is an adrenaline rush, but it is also complex and risky.

-Trekking with a guide is relatively costly but it is a safer choice.
+Trekking with a guide is relatively costly, but it is safer.
 Here are some of the advantages if you do the Annapurna Circuit Trek with a guide: